 A fun trip to see many of the emblematic Mediterranean species, whilst at the same time enjoying some creature comforts!

-After the challenging times of the past few months, we think you deserve a treat!
+After the challenging times of the past couple of years, we think you deserve a treat!

 The programme may be changed or re-arranged to take advantage of the weather conditions or other last minute birding opportunities!